dell-democenter/dell-democenter.github.io/0499/Readme_v4.1.md

 try some DNAS backup with ppdm or import external ontap storage with powerstore

 ## powerscale
-fresh deployed, joinded the ADS demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.
+fresh deployed, joinded the ADS demo.local domain. has some files in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.

 ## openshift
 3 node openshift cluster with virtualization. intend to be used for demontrating the K8s and vm workload in PPDM